-Floors including sub-floors

-Repair category 3

-Notes High damp readings were recorded to the floor in the rear entrance hall, and some of the floor timbers are affected by rot.
-The sub floor ventilation is inadequate.
-This requires investigation and repair by a timber/damp specialist.
-Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no further comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+As detailed previously woodworm was detected to the timber flooring in the understairs cupboard.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes The internal joinery and the kitchen units are affected by age-related wear and tear.
+Notes The kitchen units are original and have suffered wear and tear commensurate with their age and nature.
+There is animal/dog damage to the timber doors and facings.
 Low level internal glazing should be checked for safety glass.